Gough Square Chambers pupil barrister recruitment

 The Legal Cheek View

 An expert in all things consumer law and finance, Gough Square is a highly specialised set with one of the biggest pupillage awards in the market.
 Offering a whopping £100,000 between direct payments and guaranteed earnings in the second six, recruits can expect to be trained well, worked hard, and invested in from day one.
-On the smaller side with just 29 juniors and three KCs, the set is only looking to take on up to one pupil.
+Consumer law can take a lawyer from a criminal trial one day to the commercial court or a judicial review the next – plus all the leading appellate work in an area with real human interest.
+On the smaller side with just 28 juniors and four KCs, the set is only looking to take on up to one pupil.

 This rookie will, however, get the full attention that chambers can offer.
 “I had three pupil supervisors who were all highly invested in my development,” reports one junior, noting that “two of them still lead me in cases today.”
 “All my supervisors had different specialisms, so I was exposed to all of chambers’ work”, adds another happy tenant, with a further recruit reporting that “my practising second six was invaluable, with lots of instructions from clients who still instruct me now.”
 Those joining the set can expect a “good balance of supervisor-led and pupil-led projects” as well as “a good variety of assessed and un-assessed tasks,” according to our insiders.
 Tasks are “done with all members of chambers, not just supervisors” so you’ll benefit from “a variety of styles and feedback”.
 Beyond this, “chambers also provide regular training to clients, and all are welcome to attend thus helping to increase their knowledge base.”
 Impressive stuff!